On-Call Cleanup & Bulky Item Collection Program

 Have you used your 3 cleanups for the year and still have e-waste and/or appliances you don’t want?
 You can arrange for a special collection using our Bulky Item Collection Program —fees apply.

-Check our service menu for applicable charges and access your account or contact us for pricing and to schedule an appointment.
+Check our Residential Services & Rates for applicable charges and access your account or contact us for pricing and to schedule an appointment.

 Other Options to Consider: